-When water is introduced through the inlet fitting the float rises. the float pushes against a lever which in turn forces the poppet assembly against the inlet fitting valve seat which seals the water off.
-Before the water inlet is sealed the safety switch is operated.
+When water is introduced through the inlet fitting the float rises, the float pushes against a lever that in turn, forces the poppet assembly against the inlet fitting valve seat that seals the water off.
+See Figure 1 (page 7).
+Before the water inlet is sealed, the safety switch is operated.
 In the event of a water failure the float would drop down and operate the safety switch to shut off the machine.